lgreco/DataStructures/CarWash/src/README.md

   * The time it takes to wash a car (in minutes) and assumming that there is only one wash option.
   * The rate of arrivals of cars at the car wash, expressed as minutes it takes for a next car to arrive.
 This is a bit tricky.
 In reality, arrivals are random events.
 As such they are easily realized with `Random.nextInt()`.
 However, to keep things simple in the beginning, you may assume a constant arrival rate, e.g. 2 minutes.
 This means that a car arrives every two minutes.
 Such predictable arrival rate may tempt you to use simple arithmetic to simulate the car wash.
 Do not!

 * The length of the simulation: how long will you be observing the car wash?
-Plan for a length that is 250 times longer than the car wash cycle.
+Plan for a length that is between 250 and 500 times longer than the car wash cycle.

 With these requirements in place -- and any clarifications we will develop during class time -- **write your CarWash.java to compute the minimum, average, and maximum wait time for a car wash of your choice.** Your choice determines the capacity of the car wash and its washing time.
 The arrival rate will be ultimately obtained from `Random.nextInt()`; initially you may use a constant rate to simplify your coding.